This guide covers:

 For the list of available options, see MongoDB Java driver API reference on WriteConcern.

-believe that MongoDB Java driver (as well as other official drivers)
+concern.
+Historically, MongoDB Java driver (as well as other official

-have very unsafe defaults when no exceptions are raised, even for
+drivers) have very unsafe defaults when no exceptions are raised,

-network issues.
-This does not sound like a good default for most
+even for network issues.
+This does not sound like a good default for

 In many applications, most operations are not performance-sensitive but a few are.
 Some kinds of data can be lost but some is absolutely cruicial to system/company operation.
 For those cases, MongoDB and Monger allow developers to trade some write throughput for safety (or vice versa) by specifying a different write concern value for individual operations: